sumanbikram/caf-azure/[User-Guide]-Module-Variables.md

 [**archetype_config_overrides**][archetype_config_overrides] `map(any)`

-Description: OPTIONAL: If specified, will set custom Archetype configurations to the default Enterprise-scale Management Groups.
+If specified, will set custom Archetype configurations to the default Enterprise-scale Management Groups.

 Default: `{}`